Policy Toward Large-Scale Purchases of GMO Shares (Takeover Defense Measures)

 • 6) An affirmation of intent to comply with the Large-Scale Purchase Rules

-Within five business days after the receipt of the letter of intent (with the first day not being counted) that includes all of the items enumerated in items 1) through 6), GMO will deliver to the Large-Scale Purchaser a list of the Large-Scale Purchase Information to be initially provided by the Large-Scale Purchaser.
-If the information that has been provided initially is judged to be insufficient to serve as Large-Scale Purchase Information, GMO may require the submission of additional information.
+Within five business days after the receipt of the letter of intent (with the first day not being counted) that includes all of the items enumerated in items 1) through 6), the Company will deliver to the Large-Scale Purchaser a list of the Large-Scale Purchase Information to be initially provided by the Large-Scale Purchaser.
+If the information that has been provided initially is judged to be insufficient to serve as Large-Scale Purchase Information, the Company may require the submission of additional information.
 Irrespective of the scope and format of the Large-Scale Purchase that is being contemplated, the Large-Scale Purchase Information must include the following:

 • 1) An outline of the Large-Scale Purchaser and its group